San Rocco, Rome: Confraternity of the Cord of Saint Joseph

-Architecture
+Roman architecture

 The new Church of San Rocco was constructed around 1509.
 Built as the chapel of the adjacent hospital, it was rebuilt in 1657 to a design by Giovan Antonio de' Rossi.
 He added a small dome, the sacristy and the new chapel of the "Madonna delle Grazie".
 Later changes were made introducing the Neo-Classical style to it.
 A new, Palladio-influenced façade by Giuseppe Valadier was built in 1834, inspired by Andrea Palladio's work on Church of San Giorgio Maggiore, Venice.
 The coat of arms of Pope Gregory XVI is over the main entrance.
 Two “Angels holding candles” were added to the façade in 1984.

 Interior

-The pulpit was a gift from Pope Benedict XV.
+The sermon pulpit was gifted by Pope Benedict XV.
 The main altarpiece over the main altar is The Apotheosis of St Roch (1674) by Giacinto Brandi.
 The fresco of St Martin Sharing His Cloak with a Beggar (1885) is by Cesare Mariani.
 The church has relics of Saint Roch in a silver reliquary.

 Baldassare Peruzzi's fresco of Our Lady, St Roch and St Anthony the Abbot was extensively restored by Giovanni Battista Gaulli.
 Peruzzi was an officer of the Confraternity.
 Other frescoes by Peruzzi were destroyed by floods.

 There are three chapels on each side: